 - Final steps: Your potential lender will need to check a few documents involving your original loans and asset titles and a 12-month payment history.

 - Close the deal: Once you complete these steps, you’ll be able to sign the final documents for your business debt consolidation loan.

 Should you consolidate your small-business debt?

-So is a business debt consolidation loan worth it?
-This method may be a good option if you want to streamline your payments, you should be aware of the risks before applying.
+So is business debt consolidation worth it?
+This method may be a good option if you want to streamline your payments, but you should be aware of the risks before applying.